 How to make Cauliflower Rice without a Food Processor

 So you don’t have a food processor?
 No worries!
-Although it may be easiest to make cauli-rice using a food processor, it’s not the only way.
+Although it may be easiest to turn cauliflower into rice using a food processor, it’s not the only way.

 - Chop – Yep, good old fashioned chopping.
 Using a large chef’s knife simply mince the cauliflower into tiny pieces.
 This method takes more time and patience, but it requires the least amount of cooking equipment.
 A great option if you’re just getting started making your own cauliflower rice.

-- Blender – Here’s the thing about using a blender.
-It needs to come with a tamper.
+- Blender – If you plan to use a blender, you’re going to need a blender that comes with a tamper.
 The reason is that the tamper will push the cauliflower florets down into the blade.
 So what you’ll do it add cauliflower florets to the blender until it is approximately 1/2 way full.
 Process on low, pushing the florets down into the blade with the tamper.
 If necessary, scrape down the sides as needed.
-Repeat until all the cauliflower has been processed.
+Repeat until all the cauliflower has been processed into small pieces.

 How to Cook Cauliflower Rice

 There are several different (and delicious!) ways to cook cauliflower rice.
-My favorite ways to prepare this healthy rice substitute, however, are sauteeing and roasting.
+My favorite ways to prepare this healthy rice substitute, however, are to either saute or roast.

 Benefits of eating cauliflower (rice)